 How To Treat Your Hot Tub Water With Chemicals

-If you're going to be using your AlumiTubs after 3 days, and you don't plan on refreshing the water, we recommend using a brominating concentrate to keep the water clear and balanced.
+If you're going to be using your AlumiTubs after 3 days, and you don't plan on refreshing the water or using a filtration system, we recommend using a brominating concentrate to keep the water clear and balanced.

 Sign up for our waitlist to get your very own AlumiTubs' wood-fired hot tub.